b-k/mms/README.md

 Setup and use
 =============

-Have a look at the manual (in the `manual` directory) for an example of how to format your documents.
-Your document will be plain text with occasional formatting elements like `Section(section head)` or `em(emphasized text)`.
+Because the MMS is for document preparation, the manual  provides an example of how to format a document.
+The final HTML version is at http://b-k.github.io/mms/ , and the source is in the `manual` directory.

 The metadata about the project goes into a configuration/make file; copy the makefile in the manual directory to your project directory, and follow the instructions in that file to set the variables accordingly.